2024 Solar Incentives Guide for North Highlands, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specified percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives